Python SDK KPI APIs

 - Performance Tracking: Measure the technical effectiveness of your GenAI applications

-- Business Value Demonstration: Quantify the business impact and ROI of your AI features
+- Application-Specific Metrics: Quantify the direct impact of your AI features

 - Quality Monitoring: Track user satisfaction and content quality over time